 Responsibilities of Information Supervisor, Custodians, and Users.

 Supervisor.
-The Information Supervisor or her/his delegate(s) within the Credit Union, bears the responsibility for the acquisition, development, and maintenance of production applications that process member information.
+The Information Supervisor or their delegate(s) within the Credit Union bear the responsibility for the acquisition, development, and maintenance of production applications that process member information.
 For each type of member information, the Supervisor will determine the critical nature of the information, define which Users will be permitted to access it, and define its authorized uses.

 Custodian.
 A Custodian is a Credit Union staff person who is in physical or logical possession of member information.
 The following departments and staff positions are considered Custodians: [[4120-5]].
 Whenever member information is maintained on a personal computer, that User is also the Custodian.
 A Custodian is responsible for safeguarding member information and maintaining security measures defined by the Supervisor.